 The truth is there are many quality and cost differences between LEDs.
-The color of the light has nothing to do with how well it cures, and almost all windshield repair resins are formulated to cure at 365 nm.
+The color of the light has nothing to do with how well it cures.
+Almost all windshield repair resin formulas cure at 365 nm.
 LEDs have to be optimized to the task at hand for maximum performance.

 The output of the Delta Kits Ignite is 3 to 4 times that of the leading competitor’s multi-LED light, with the ability to cure windshield repair resin in seconds.
 The most powerful UV light in the Delta Kits line that fits in the palm of your hand.
-The Ignite UV light with 2 batteries, charger, and windshield mount can be purchased for under $70.
+Purchase the Ignite UV light with 2 batteries, charger, and windshield mount for under $70.

-- AAA and AA battery lights should only be used for a backup, not as your primary curing light.
+- AAA and AA battery lights should only be used as a backup, not as your primary curing light.

 - 12V lights are a good choice for mobile windshield repair technicians who repair chips and cracks of all sizes.

 - AC lights are perfect for in-shop use.
 They provide a good balance of power, reliability, and affordability.
 Available in styles for chips and cracks of any length.

 - For rock chip repairs the Elite, Elite Plus and Elite XL UV LED curing lights are the go-to choice and provide the most bang for the buck.
 They are powerful, versatile, and provides more long-term value.
 Delta Kits Ignite LED UV Light is far better suited for a backup light than AAA and AA models.